rails/rails/guides/source/action_text_overview.md

 <action-text-attachment sgid="BAh7CEkiCG…"></action-text-attachment>
 ```

 Action Text renders embedded `<action-text-attachment>` elements by resolving their sgid attribute of the element into an instance.
 Once resolved, that instance is passed along to a render helper.
-As a result the HTML is embedded as a descendant of the `<action-text-attachment>` element.
+As a result, the HTML is embedded as a descendant of the `<action-text-attachment>` element.

-In order to be rendered within Action Text `<action-text-attachment>` element as an attachement, we must include the `ActionText::Attachable` module `implement #to_sgid(**options)` (made available through the `GlobalID::Identification` concern).
+In order to be rendered within Action Text `<action-text-attachment>` element as an attachment, we must include the `ActionText::Attachable` module `implement #to_sgid(**options)` (made available through the `GlobalID::Identification` concern).

 It can also optionally declare `#to_attachable_partial_path` to render a custom partial path and `#to_missing_attachable_partial_path` for handling missing records.